ivanmrnn/restaurant-php/README.md

 # Restaurant Web App using PHP

-This is a web-based restaurant application created for a fictional company named "Edible".
+This is a restaurant web application created for a fictional company named "Edible".

 ## How to run the restaurant web app: